johnae/world/README.md

 ## Package updates etc

 Package updates and OS updates are automated through actions.
-The update action creates a pull requests where all custom packages are built and then all machine configurations are built to test that things seem ok before merging.
-This should catch many issues coming from OS and package updates.
+The update action creates pull requests where all custom packages are built and then all machine configurations are built to test that things seem ok before merging.
+This should catch many issues coming from OS and package updates before they're deployed.

 ## License